alaa-alden/NODE.JS/README.md

 - **writeFileSync** for write file and give to parameters , they are name file and data
 - **readFile** same readFileSync but it's asynchronous so run code below then it , and give two parameters , they are err and data
 - **writeFile** same writeFileSync but it's asynchronous.

+# the ten part : creating and removing Directories
+#####  more functions of FS :
+1. the file :
+- *unlink*  , it's function for delete file and you have to parameter , it's function
+2. **the folder** :
+- *mkdirSync*, it's function for create folder
+- *rmdirSync* , it's function for remove folder
+- *mkdir(1,2)** ,it's function for create folder by use asynchronous give function
+- *rmdir*,it's function for remove folder